nickbrandt/GitLab/doc/install/azure/index.md

 <!-- vale gitlab.ReferenceLinks = YES -->

-To fix this, you need to fetch the new GPG key:
+To fix this, fetch the new GPG key:

 ```shell
 sudo apt install gpg-agent